← Reference Deep-Dives Reference Deep-Dive · 11 min read

 SaaS companies are data-rich and intelligence-poor.
 They have more behavioral data than they can analyze but less buyer perception data than they need to make strategic decisions.
 Product analytics tell you what is happening inside the product.
 Market intelligence tells you what is happening in the market around the product, how buyers perceive you, how they compare you, what triggers them to evaluate and switch, and what language they use to describe the problems you solve.

 The question is not whether you need market intelligence.
 If you are operating in a competitive SaaS market, the intelligence gap is already affecting your decisions, whether or not you are aware of it.
 The question is whether you address that gap systematically or continue making strategic decisions based on internal assumptions about what buyers think.
+The teams that close the gap early are usually the same teams that maintain category leadership through the next two cycles of market disruption.

 Frequently Asked Questions